Fire destroys infrastructure, causing casualties and economic losses. Inhaling smoke can cause severe cardiovascular issues, such as heart failure.

 Debugging + Re-wiring

-ChatGPT Feedback
+ChatGPT Feedback:

 Add small holes or a textured surface to the walls of the house to mimic Giant Sequoia bark’s porous structure, improving water absorption and moisture retention for better fire resistance.